 Fluffy Gluten Free Banana Waffles with Oatmeal

 Easy gluten free banana waffles are a breeze to make in the blender!
-Just throw together simple ingredients such as, oatmeal, bananas, and honey, and you'll be diving into healthy, flourless gluten free waffles in no time!
+Just throw together simple ingredients such as, oatmeal, bananas, and honey, and you'll be diving into flourless gluten free waffles in no time!

 Ingredients